Jungian Dreams Workshop

 This course will be conducted online, via Zoom.

-Once announced, kindly download the application form and, once completed, send it to Angelina Verduzco at [email protected]
+Kindly download the application form.
+Once completed, please send it to Angelina Verduzco, at: [email protected]

 The bpf is committed to diversity and inclusivity in all the work we deliver.
 We are fully dedicated to promoting, maintaining and supporting equality of opportunity in all aspects of our organisation and, as such, the bpf welcomes applications from all sections of society.